Political influence of Evangelicalism in Latin America: History

-Protestant missionary groups, mainly from the charismatic movement originating in the Deep South of the United States, were introduced deliberately as a strategy from Washington particularly during Republican administrations as a way to reduce the influence of left-leaning Roman Catholic social movements, such as liberation theology (which was popular among many far-left political parties and guerrillas), and the more moderate Christian socialist and Christian democratic parties.
+Evangelical missionary groups, mainly from the charismatic movement originating in the Deep South of the United States, were introduced deliberately as a strategy from Washington particularly during Republican administrations as a way to reduce the influence of left-leaning Roman Catholic social movements, such as liberation theology (which was popular among many far-left political parties and guerrillas), and the more moderate Christian socialist and Christian democratic parties.
 Guatemalan archbishop Próspero Penados also blamed the US for encouraging and sponsoring evangelicalism in Guatemala.
-According to him, this was for more political than religious reasons: "The diffusion of Protestantism in Guatemala is more part of an economic and political strategy" to oppose the Catholic social justice doctrine".
-Meanwhile, some conservative Catholics have blamed the widespread prevalence of liberation theology among the clergy in Latin America for the exodus of believers to evangelical Protestantism and have criticized the proponents of liberation theology for a lack of focus on Jesus Christ in favor of left-wing social doctrine.
+According to him, this was for more political than religious reasons: "The diffusion of Evangelicalism in Guatemala is more part of an economic and political strategy" to oppose the Catholic social justice doctrine".
+Meanwhile, some conservative Catholics have blamed the widespread prevalence of liberation theology among the clergy in Latin America for the exodus of believers to evangelicalism and have criticized the proponents of liberation theology for a lack of focus on Jesus Christ in favor of left-wing social doctrine.

 In recent decades, the Catholic Church has suffered a drain of followers, some of whom have become irreligious, agnostic or atheist.
 Some have also converted to other religions like Buddhism, Islam and new religious movements; however, a large segment of former Catholics, particularly those of more humble origins and lower classes, have joined evangelical churches, with neo-Pentecostal and charismatic movements proving popular.
 Pentecostalism also became popular among the lower-income classes and the most abandoned sectors of society, especially those of very poor and peripheral areas who see the churches' ideas of economic growth through faith as an opportunity for social mobility.
 In any case, the growth of evangelicals was quickly followed by their newly discovered political and electoral weight, with new forms of political activism and even the creation of specific political parties connected to their communities.
 Guatemalan dictator Efraín Ríos Montt was one of the first evangelical Christians to attain power in Latin America's history.